deis/deis/docs/installing_deis/gce.rst

       ttl: 21600
       type: SOA

-And finaly execute the transaction.
+And finally execute the transaction.

 .. code-block:: console